-You are responsible for keeping track of your attendance at placement and contacting the Senior WIL Placement Officer (Social Work) immediately if you are concerned about your attendance record and its impact on your ability to complete your placement successfully.
+You are responsible for keeping track of your attendance at placement.
+You are required to contact the Senior WIL Placement Officer (Social Work) immediately if you are concerned about your attendance record and its impact on your ability to complete your placement successfully.

-The Bachelor of Social Work (Hons) is accredited by the Australian Association of Social Work which prescribes that all students of social work must complete 1000 placement hours with appropriate supervision as part of their degree.
-If you do not attend placement on a particular day and as a result miss a number of hours which you would normally have accrued towards the minimum number of hours on placement, you must do two things:
+The Bachelor of Social Work (Hons) is accredited by the Australian Association of Social Work which prescribes that all students of social work must complete 1000 placement hours with appropriate social work supervision as part of their degree.
+If you do not attend placement on a particular day and miss the number of hours which you would normally have accrued towards the required number of hours on placement, you must:

-- You must provide an explanation of your absence to your field educator, preferably in advance or, failing that, as soon afterwards as possible; - You must make up all hours missed.
+- Provide an explanation of your absence to your field educator (preferably in advance) - Make up the hours missed.

-In the event that an absence extends 2 or more consecutive days you must email the UNSW Senior WIL Placement Officer urgently.
+In the event that an absence extends 2 or more consecutive days you must immediately notify the UNSW Senior WIL Placement Officer via email.
 You may be required to submit evidence, for example a medical certificate or similar, depending on the nature of your circumstances.
 Absences of 2 or more days require negotiation as making up time often causes the placement to extend beyond the planned end date and cannot always be accommodated by the placement agency.